Protonk/sr-characters/NPCs/antagonists/bioweapon.md

 ####Role:

-Physical weapon.
+Bio weapon.

-Bioware was taken to have a strong street sam with a relatively normal appearance--a bodyguard or attache, perhaps.
-Until you meet him on the field in full body armor.

-I found optimal offensive combat with bioware is about taking physical risks.
+Optimal offensive combat with bioware is about taking physical risks.
 Pain editor + adrenaline pump means you dish out maximum pain without incoming damage getting in the way for a short period.
 With the right initiative boosts you could have multiple combat turns with 4 passes each all dishing out damage with no wound modifiers.

 During those turns his offensive capacity is huge; the adrelanine pump adds +3 to combat stats.
 With Kamikaze we have max init and more physical stats.
 10 WIL + 4 magic resist means mages hoping to capitalize on a dump stat are out of luck.